Canon 1300D vs Nikon D7500

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in March 2016 and April 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D7500 are two digital cameras that were announced, respectively, in March 2016 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon D7500

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Nikon D7500.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (9 percent) than the Canon 1300D.
 Moreover, the D7500 is substantially heavier (48 percent) than the 1300D.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Nikon Lens Catalog (D7500).